Phastboy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
 ```
 - `10-mirror_permissions`: Script that sets the mode of the file `hello` the same as `olleh`’s mode.
+- `11-directories_permissions`: Script that adds execute permission to all subdirectories of the **current directory** for the owner, the group owner and all other users.